raykao/platform-engineering/readme.md

 ## Part 1: Create, Configure Mgmt Cluster, Repo, Tools and Deploy Infra

 ### Tooling & purpose
-* Cloud native IaC tool - this tool will enable the LCM of infra resources across any clouds you chose, for this example we are going to show Crossplane.
+* Cloud native IaC tool - this tool will enable the Life Cycle Management (LCM) of infra resources across any clouds you chose, for this example we are going to show Crossplane.
 * GitOps - this tool will reconcile the infra configuration in a repositry with the management cluster and ensure the configuration is applied.
 We will use Argo in the example, but you can use other tools.
 * Management AKS cluster - this is required for GitOps and IaC tooling, in this example we're going to use a generic AKS cluster.
 * Repo - this is where you will host your configurations for: